 Competitive advantage, or business competition, is often treated as a myth.
-This is clear when either a ‘seat of the pants’ approach is taken to corporate governance and strategy or when misalignment increases across the business model.
+This becomes evident when a ‘seat of the pants’ approach is taken to corporate governance.
+It also becomes clear when strategy or misalignment increases across the business model.
 The result is an iterative process where quality, profits, and stakeholder satisfaction deteriorates.
 A result that no business can afford, let alone survive.

 Business Competition – Considerations